 - Official copies of all college transcripts (submit here).

 - Use this link to upload your proof of residency.

 ** Applications may be reopened at a later date if seats remain available.

 Step 3.
 Take the ATI Test of Essential Academic Skills (TEAS) Version 7

 The ATI TEAS Version 7 is only offered online.

-- To schedule a date through Heartland, please click on "Health Sciences" at https://www.heartland.edu/appointments/.
+- To schedule a date through Heartland, please click on "Health Sciences" on the appointments page.
 Leave the search parameters blank to schedule a test date between September 1 and January 15.
 You will receive a confirmation email to your myHeartland account.
 A $70 test fee must be paid online by credit card at the time of testing.
-Carefully review all information at https://atitesting.com/teas/register/teas-online-at-institution.
+Carefully review all information on the TEAS website.

-- For wider test availability, you may schedule a test date through ATI at https://atitesting.com/teas/register/teas-at-ati.
+- For wider test availability, you may schedule a test date through ATI.
 There is an additional test fee for this option.